Prasad179/L_T_EduTech_Hackathon_at_SHAASTRA_IITM/README.md

 The developed model with Xception gives accuracy approximately around 92%-93% and weighted F1 score around 0.92.
 These results are after 20 epochs.
 If we increase epochs, accuracy increases slightly.

 To get optimum training dataset, I have splitted data as 90% training, 5% validation data and 5% test data.
 From the 90% data, I have splitted data from 20% to 90%.
 The same Xception architecture is used for comparison.
-From the results one can observe that, there is no much difference in Kappa score for 80% training data and 90% training data.
-Hence we can conclude that optimum training data for training is approximately 80% of dataset.
+From the results one can observe that, there is no much difference in Kappa score for 70% training data and 80% training data.
+Hence we can conclude that optimum training data for training is approximately 70% of dataset.

-Kappa Score for 80% training data = 0.9465
+Kappa Score for 70% training data = 0.9465

-Kappa Score for 90% training data = 0.9467
+Kappa Score for 80% training data = 0.9467

 Code for selection of pretrained model is in the PS_3_1.ipynb file.
 I have ran this code on Google Colab.
 To access data, we have to upload kaggle.json file in the content folder in Colab.